-If your credits have hollow-bearing trees, you can only submit a bid for wanted credits with hollow-bearing trees.
+If your credits have hollow-bearing trees, you can only submit a bid for wanted credits with hollowbearing trees.
 You do not need to submit another bid for the same credits without hollow-bearing trees because the wanted credits list already includes credit class options with and without hollow-bearing trees in the number of wanted credits displayed.

-If your credits do not have hollow-bearing trees, you are only eligible to submit a bid for wanted credits without hollow-bearing trees.
+If your credits do not have hollow-bearing trees, you can only submit a bid for wanted credits without hollow-bearing trees.